eputkonen/Bookmarklets/README.md

 - Calculate hourly pay amount from highlighted or typed in annual salary number

 Ihate.js
-- Search highlighted keyword or phrase for quick "I hate" search on Google.
+- Search typed in or highlighted keyword or phrase for quick "I hate" search on Google.
 May be used for negative reputation of company names.

 TechStackAwesomeTechStack.js
 - Enter domain name to do a tech stack analysis through AwesomeTechStack (free account).